 Rising temperatures are threatening urban areas, including Ulsan city due to a regional climate phenomenon, known as the Urban Heat Island (UHI) effect.
 Therefore, there is an urgent need to implement necessary mitigation measures, such as green roofing, to reduce the heat of the surrounding areas.

 Record high temperatures have been set across the globe this week and Ulsan was no exception.

-In search for optimal solutions to mitigate UHI impact, Professor Gi-Hyoug Cho and his research team in the School of Urban and Environmental Engineering at UNIST is studying how urban planning, such as the installation of adequate green infrastructure, may help reduce those temperatures.
+In search for optimal solutions to mitigate UHI impact, Professor Gi-Hyoug Cho and his research team in the School of Urban and Environmental Engineering at UNIST has been conducting research on how urban planning, such as the installation of adequate green infrastructure, may help reduce those temperatures.
 Their current research interests mainly include the investigation of the UHI effect in Ulsan and new adequate solutions.